10 Amazing Top Destinations in Malaysia You Need to Visit

 07 Cameron Highlands

-There are two places in Malaysia that you will need a jacket and a warm blanket at night.
+There are two places in Malaysia where you will need a jacket and a warm blanket at night.
 Most Malaysian escape the sweltering tropical heat and escape to the Cameron Highlands.

-Travel Tips: Get some fresh farm vegetables for a hearty vegetarian steamboat dinner.
+Travel Tips: Get fresh farm vegetables for a hearty vegetarian steamboat dinner.

 08 Tioman Island